AnanthSundarrajan/Heart-disease-prediction-Streamlit/README.md

     - Cholesterol: 183 outliers were found, corresponding to values below 32 or above 407.
     - MaxHR: 2 outliers were noted, with values below 66 or above 210.
     - Oldpeak: 16 were identified, with values below -2.25 or above 3.75.
-    - Next Steps: Given that the objective is to determine the probability of heart diseases, it is expected that some patients in advanced stages of the condition will exhibit elevated values for Resting Blood Pressure (RestingBP), Cholesterol, and Oldpeak. **While these values may appear to be statistical outliers, they constitute valid recordings within the context of the problem statement and, consequently, should not be removed from the dataset.**
+    - **Next Steps**: Given that the objective is to determine the probability of heart diseases, it is expected that some patients in advanced stages of the condition will exhibit elevated values for Resting Blood Pressure (RestingBP), Cholesterol, and Oldpeak. **While these values may appear to be statistical outliers, they constitute valid recordings within the context of the problem statement and, consequently, should not be removed from the dataset.**
 - Numerical feature distributions (visualized using histograms with KDEs), show varying patterns:
   * 'Age' and 'RestingBP' appear somewhat normally distributed
-  * 'Cholesterol' shows a bimodal-like distribution with a significant number of zero values
+  * 'Cholesterol' shows a bimodal-like distribution with a 172 entries of zero values
+    - **Next Steps**: Since "Cholestrol" equal to "Zero" is incorrect, **remove the entries that have value as "Zero".**
+    - **The new dataframe now contains 746 entires.**
   * 'Oldpeak' has a notable peak at zero.
+This is normal as people with no heart disease tend to have "Zero" as Oldpeak.
   * 'MaxHR' shows a bell curve.
 - Plots for categorical features show
   * Data set has more information about Male than Female that could lead to some bias in the prediction